NewbieOubie2017/bear_market/README.md

 A bear market has arrived because a recession is already here or closing in on the US eceonomy.
 Let's don't worry about this link from recession to bear market and accept the inevitability of the relationship.

 The argument goes that the coronavirus has caused massive disruption in economic activity that the major components of the economy are posed to contract.
-Even a bad student of economics remembers this equation,
+Even a lazy student of economics remembers this equation,

      GDP = C + I + G + (X - M)